Overarching Maine CPA CPE Requirements

 Credit Limitations and Calculation

-Up to 50% of the required credit amount per recertification can be earned through formal instruction or presentation, where credit is equal to three times presentation length.
-No credit is offered for preparation, and repeat instruction of the same course will only be accepted so long as the material has been substantially altered or changed.
+Licensees can earn up to 50% of the required credit each recertification cycle through formal instruction or presentation.
+Overall, credit for this method equals three times presentation length.
+However, CPAs receive no credit for preparation.
+And furthermore, repeat instruction of the same course will only count if the material has been substantially altered.

-For non-technical subjects, courses in the following areas are limited to 50% of the total required hours: communication arts, mathematics, statistics, probability and quantitative applications in business, economics, business securities and administrative law, human resources policies, and computer software applications.
+For non-technical subjects, courses in some subject areas cannot exceed 50% of the total required hours, including: communication arts, mathematics, statistics, probability and quantitative applications in business, economics, business securities and administrative law, human resources policies, and computer software applications.

-Authorship and publishing CPE credit can be obtained, so long as the material is instructional or educational.
-This type is limited to 50% of the total required hours per recertification period.
+Authorship and publishing CPE credit counts, so long as the material is instructional or educational.
+However, this type must not surpass 50% of the total required hours per recertification period.

-Credits can be obtained in half-hour increments so long as the first full hour has been earned.
+CPAs can obtain credits in half-hour increments so long as they’ve already earned the first full hour.

 Other Policies and Exemptions

-A maximum of 20 credit hours may be carried from one reporting period to the subsequent reporting period.
-Carried hours cannot be used to meet the ethics requirement.
+Licensees can carry a maximum of 20 credit hours from one reporting period to the subsequent reporting period.
+But carried hours cannot satisfy the ethics requirement.

-Exemption from the continuing professional education requirements are provided for CPAs in the following categories if the individual licensees don’t offer any of their services:
+Exemption from CPE requirements are allowed for CPAs in the following categories, but the licensees must not offer their services:

 - Retired Licensees